 The current term of office of all of our directors expires at the meeting or when their successors are duly elected and qualified.
-The Corporate Governance and Nominating Committee recommended and our Board has nominated eleven directors to be elected to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified.
+The Corporate Governance and Nominating Committee recommended and our Board has nominated ten directors to be elected to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified.
 Arthur D. Kowaloff, who has served on our Board with distinction since 2016, and on the Board of Directors of Sirona Dental Systems, Inc. since 2004, is not standing for election to the Board as he has reached the mandatory retirement age in accordance with the Company's Corporate Governance Guidelines/Policies.
 Accordingly, Mr. Kowaloff will no longer be serving on our Board following the Annual Meeting of Stockholders on May 25, 2022.
 The Company is grateful for the many years of service of Mr. Kowaloff.
-Dr. Wenzel and Mr. Groetelaars were each identified as potential director candidates by a third-party director search firm engaged by the Corporate Governance and Nominating Committee and were appointed as directors on February 22, 2022 and April 5, 2022, respectively.
+Dr. Wenzel was identified as a potential director candidate by a third-party director search firm engaged by the Corporate Governance and Nominating Committee and was appointed as a director on February 22, 2022.